Published on 23rd November 2016

 Ms Walker also stated that the workshop will boost confidence among those in the village and could help save lives in the future.

-She noted: “If a heart attack sufferer is treated with a defibrillator within three minutes of a cardiac arrest, their chances of survival are increased by 20 per cent, so it is well worth attending.”
+She noted: “If a sudden cardiac arrest sufferer is treated with a defibrillator within three minutes of a cardiac arrest, their chances of survival are increased dramatically, so it is well worth attending.”

 The two-hour event is being put on by The Community Heartbeat Trust’s Cath and Chris Mackie.